tbranyen/hyperlist/README.md

   which contains all the items being added.
 You can implement Virtual DOM patching with this hook.
 - `afterRender` - Triggered after `applyPatch` has returned.
+- `scroller` - Specify an element to be in the place of the scroller.
+- `useFragment` - Determines if a fragment is used internally or not, defaults to true.

 #### Advanced example